Eberhofer/MasterMind/README.md

 [''.join(solution) for solution in g.create_solution_generator]
 ```

-Note that the current implementation ofd the generator yields lists and the codes are just strings. "'.join(list)'" creates a string from each list.
+Note that the current implementation of the generator yields lists and the codes are just strings. "'.join(list)'" creates a string from each list.

 ### g.reduce_solution_set(solution_set,guess,feedback)
 This method returns a numpy array  of possible solutions that remain in a given solution_set after guess received feedback.
 The method is essentially a comprehension calling g.evaluator for each element of solution_set.

 ### g.colordict
-A python dictionary translating the letters into colors - this can be used to return a list of colors from the solver instead of a string of lower case letters.
+This is not a method but a python dictionary translating the letters into colors.
+It can be used to return a list of colors from the solver instead of a string of lower case letters.